Maxwell-Baird/Dungeon-Crawler-BE/README.md

 ## Setup

 To setup the project you will need to have python 3.8, get-pip, and postgresql installed.
 After installing those apps you will pull down this repo.
 Then you will need to create a database callled dungeoncrawler using the username postgres.
-You will then need to follow the following commands:
+You will then need to use the following commands:

 $python3 -m venv env